E4.65 How supporting documents must be submitted

 - of the complete document where the translation is of a selected part(s) of the document, and

-- by a different (specified) translation service where they are not satisfied by the initial translation.
+- by a different (specified) translation service or translator where they are not satisfied by the initial translation.

 Note: If a translation by a different (specified) translation service is requested the reason(s) behind the request must be clearly documented and conveyed to the applicant by INZ.